U.S. Department of Housing & Urban Development (HUD) Programs

 You need to be signed in to add your comment.

-Public comments on the City’s proposed activities submitted by September 26, 2023, will be included in the final version of the annual CAPER submitted to the Department of Housing and Urban Development (HUD).
+Comments received will be included in the final plan submitted to the Department of Housing and Urban Development (HUD).

 • Public Comment: HMH's One-for-One Replacement Plan